Top Menu

 Summary

 You have two kidneys, each about the size of your fist.
-Their main job is to filter wastes and excess water out of your blood to make urine.
-They also keep the body’s chemical balance, help control blood pressure, and make hormones.
+Their main job is to filter your blood.
+They remove wastes and extra water, which become urine.
+They also keep the body’s chemicals balanced, help control blood pressure, and make hormones.

 Chronic kidney disease (CKD) means that your kidneys are damaged and can’t filter blood as they should.
 This damage can cause wastes to build up in your body.
 It can also cause other problems that can harm your health.
 Diabetes and high blood pressure are the most common causes of CKD.

-Treatment may include medicines to lower blood pressure, control blood glucose, and lower blood cholesterol.
-CKD can get worse over time.
-CKD may lead to kidney failure.
-The only treatment options for kidney failure are dialysis or a kidney transplantation.
+Treatments cannot cure kidney disease, but they may slow kidney disease.
+They include medicines to lower blood pressure, control blood sugar, and lower cholesterol.
+CKD may still get worse over time.
+Sometimes it can lead to kidney failure.
+If your kidneys fail, you will need dialysis or a kidney transplantation.

 You can take steps to keep your kidneys healthier longer: